CGST Full Form and CGST Meaning

 So any tax which were levied by the Central Government or the State Governments on the supply of goods or services has now been converged in goods and services tax, which is a dual levy where the Central Government will levy and collect tax in the form of central goods and services tax (CGST Act 2017) and the State Government will levy and collect tax in the form of state goods and services tax (SGST Act 2017) on intra-State supply of goods or services or both.

-The features of Central Goods and Services Tax Act, 2017, are as follows :
+Below are the features of Central Goods and Services Tax Act, 2017:

-- to broaden the base of the input tax credit by making it available in respect of taxes paid on supply of goods or services or both used or intended to be used in the course or furtherance of business;
+- This tax broadens the base of the input tax credit by making it available in respect of taxes paid on supply of goods or services or both used or intended to be used in the course or furtherance of business

-- to impose obligation on electronic commerce operators to collect tax at source, at such rate not exceeding one per cent of the value of taxable supplies(net), out of payments to suppliers supplying goods or services through their portals;
+- It imposes an obligation on electronic commerce operators to collect tax at source, at such rate not exceeding one per cent of the value of taxable supplies(net), out of payments to suppliers supplying goods or services through their portals

-- to provide for conduct of audit of registered persons in order to verify compliance with the provisions of the Act;
+- CGST is also used to conduct an audit of registered persons to verify compliance with the provisions of the Act

-- to provide for recovery of arrears of tax using various modes including detaining and sale of goods, movable and immovable property of defaulting taxable person;
+- It provides a way to recover arrears of tax, using various modes including detaining and sale of goods, movable and immovable property of defaulting taxable person

-- to provide for powers of inspection, search, seizure and arrest to the officers;
+- It provides powers of inspection, search, seize and arrest of the officers

-- to establish the Goods and Services Tax Appellate Tribunal by the Central Government for hearing appeals against the orders passed by the Appellate Authority or the Revisional Authority;
+- It establishes the Goods and Services Tax Appellate Tribunal by the Central Government for hearing appeals against the orders passed by the Appellate Authority or the Revisional Authority

-- to make provision for penalties for contravention of the provisions of the proposed Legislation;
+- It allows penalisation for contravention of the provisions of the proposed Legislation

-- to provide for an anti-profiteering clause in order to ensure that business passes on the benefit of reduced tax incidence on goods or services or both to the consumers; and
+- It provides an anti-profiteering clause, to ensure that business passes on the benefit of reduced tax incidence on goods or services or both to the consumers

-- to provide for elaborate transitional provisions for smooth transition of existing taxpayers to goods and services tax regime.
+- It provides elaborate transitional provisions for smooth transition of existing taxpayers to goods and services tax regime

 - The CGST Act, 2017 comprises of 174 Sections in 21 Chapters and three Schedules on supplies without consideration, treatment of activities as to goods or services and activities which shall be considered as neither goods or services.